ankurkoul/java8-interview-prep/README.md

       ```

 ## 10: method references:
--shorthand for lambdas calling only a specific method.
+- shorthand for lambdas calling only a specific method.